it643c/Network-Intrusion-Dashboard/README.md

 - Created by Robert Blake.

 ## Contact
 I’m seeking opportunities as a Power BI Data Analyst.
-Feel free to connect with me on [LinkedIn]([Your LinkedIn URL]) or email me at [Your Email] for feedback or job opportunities!
+Feel free to connect with me on [LinkedIn](linkedin.com/in/robertblake1) or email me at [wysiwyg2day@gmail.com] for feedback or job opportunities!